bitnami/charts/bitnami/prestashop/README.md

 <!--- app-name: PrestaShop -->

-# PrestaShop packaged by Bitnami
+# Bitnami package for PrestaShop

 PrestaShop is a powerful open source eCommerce platform used by over 250,000 online storefronts worldwide.
 It is easily customizable, responsive, and includes powerful tools to drive online sales.